albertgfliu/cs111-design/README.md

 ##Results (Find bugs)

 This list of bugs is by no means exhaustive, merely the ones we have selected to demonstrate.
+They are in the bug#-test.sh scripts.

 **Bug 1:** OSPFS runs out of space before it should